-November 10, 2005 – The Center, Sagebrush Sea Campaign, Western Watersheds Project and Desert Survivors petitioned the U.S. Fish and Wildlife Service to recognize the Mono Basin area sage grouse as a distinct population segment and list the population as endangered or threatened under the Endangered Species Act.
+November 10, 2005 – The Center, Sagebrush Sea Campaign, Western Watersheds Project and Desert Survivors petitioned the U.S. Fish and Wildlife Service to recognize the bi-state sage grouse as a distinct population segment and list the population as endangered or threatened under the Endangered Species Act.

 August 23, 2007 – The Center and other petitioners filed suit against the Service challenging the 2006 decision.

 February 26, 2008 – The Service agreed to voluntarily remand the 2006 decision and issue a new 90-day finding.

 April 29, 2008 – The Service announced it would consider listing the bi-state sage grouse under the Endangered Species Act as a distinct population segment.

 March 5, 2010 – The Service declared that the sage grouse warrants protection as an endangered species under the Endangered Species Act.
 At the same time, the agency announced it was putting off listing the species due to a lack of resources.

 March 29, 2010 – The Center, Desert Survivors and the Western Watersheds Project filed notice of a lawsuit against the Service for unlawfully delaying protection of both the bi-state population of greater sage grouse and the greater sage grouse as a whole.

 June 28, 2010 – The Center, Western Watersheds Project and WildEarth Guardians filed suit against the Fish and Wildlife Service for delaying Endangered Species Act protection for the greater sage grouse, as well as two distinct populations of the bird — the Mono Basin (bi-state) population and the Columbia Basin population (found in Washington).

 September 2010 – Despite the greater sage grouse's status as warranting Endangered Species Act protection, the state of Nevada opened an ill-advised hunting season for the bird in parts of eight counties.